 Disenfranchisement can be a roadblock to rehabilitation

 Many former prisoners eventually rejoin society, and they may well become our future neighbors.
-With that in mind, you better hope the guy next door is rehabilitated and intent on staying that way!
+With that in mind, we all hope that the guy next door is rehabilitated and intent on staying that way!
 Strain theory in psychology contends that society puts pressure on individuals to achieve certain socially acceptable goals, and if they’re unable to meet these expectations, it causes strain that can eventually lead to crime.
 In this vein, restricting felons’ rights to vote can serve to further alienate them from the normative population, producing the type of strain that can cause them to re-offend.

 Voting sets an example for children.

-Most prisoners have children who are under the age of 18, and these kids have no way to fight for representation of their own political interests.
+Many prisoners have children who are under the age of 18, and these kids have no way to fight for representation of their own political interests.
 The number one advocates for children are their parents, but these parents can’t influence public policy regarding their children without being able to vote.
 There is evidence that children of parents with a criminal background are at higher risk of becoming criminals themselves.
 Therefore, it’s important for these children to know their parents are voting, because it provides them with a positive model of behavior of contributing to the betterment of society.